Reconnect to Nature ~ Rewild your Life ~ Rebirth your Story.

 I am a traditional leather hide tanner, using the methods of the native, indigenous peoples of Turtle Island (USA) a wool crafter and photographer with a great passion for wolf conservation, justice for minority and indigenous nations and women’s rights.
 I use primitive and ancestral skills with my work and educate / show others a way to live simply in connection with the earth and our animal relatives.

-I am looking to occupy 1-2 acres, possiby more, preferably with a mix of woodland and pasture to set up camp for the remaining of this summer and live semi wild.
+I am looking to occupy land between 10-20 acres, this is flexible , preferably with a mix of woodland and pasture to set up home with my flock and live semi wild.
 Hunting, foraging, off-grid.
 During this phase of settlement and transition of un-learning modern day comfort and coping mechanisms, I intend to establish a sanctuary for people, mostly women to come to a place of rewilding not only their physical environment, but their garden of the mind.
 A place of safety where women of all backgrounds can bring their story, share it, be listened to and healed.
 Then leave this place to write a new story of their true, authentic self.
 The key to changing our world and restoring balance to our earth is to begin with alliance of self, then collectively we can join forces and reverse the decline of our spiralling extinction.

 Away from the fast paced pressures and stress of life and family, work, this will be like transitioning back to wilderness, tranquility, fire circles, workshops and retreats.
 A place to dance, express, sing.
 A place to start rebuilding our lost connections with nature and our ancestral circadian ways.